Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

 </table>
 </div>

 Nothing shocking here.
 The fluctuation here is minimal at best.
 Looks like Early Childhood (EC) ratings are all null in that column.
 This, kind of, makes sense.
 Steam is on PC.
 PC's, and the games you can play on them, are usually not available to kids who are that early into their development.
+I would imagine, most parents would not want to give a toddler a keyboard and mouse to learn with!
 Rating Pending (RP) seems a little odd though.
 I'm gonna guess that there are very few titles in any of the categories that average out to an exact integer, making the Adults Only (AO) value just as suspicious.
 Let's take a look.

 ```python
 adon = esrb.copy()
 adon = adon.loc[adon['ESRB'] == 'ao']
 adon[['ESRB','Title','PCT_Pos_Rev','Total_Rev']]
 ```

 <div>
 <style scoped>